 “We recommend that an SMSF’s governing rules specifically deal with this before making such nominations, and often see clients upgrade the governing rules at the same time nominations are being made so as to ensure their client’s wishes are adhered to.”

 An initial conversation with our Legal Services team costs you nothing, and will be invaluable in providing answers to many of the questions you have regarding business and investment structures and restructures.
-Stephen and Emily are both literally a phone call or email away.
+Emily and the Acis Legal team are just a phone call or email away.
 Feel free to get in touch with them any time.